Translate

 45/315VR TB-30 Epsilon.

-32/315VE TB-30 Epsilon is wearing the grey paint scheme that was relatively new back then.
+The 32/315VE TB-30 Epsilon is wearing the grey paint scheme that was relatively new at the time.

 MT-13 CM170 11sm BAF.

-Stored at Antwerpen for the Stampe and Vertongen Museum.
+Status: Stored at Antwerp for the Stampe and Vertongen Museum.

 J-655 F-16BM 323 Sqn KLu ECATS marks.